Login Issues with Wispr Flow

 Android

-Press and hold the Wispr Flow icon → tap Uninstall → confirm.
+Press and hold the Wispr Flow icon, then tap Uninstall and confirm.

 Open the Google Play Store, search for Wispr Flow, and reinstall it.